OpenEvalProject/evals/manuscripts/elife-87028/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/87028/elife-87028-fig2-v1.jpg)

-**Figure 2.:** Amphioxus lanceolatus (now known as Branchiostoma lanceolatum).This drawing of adult amphioxus is based on research done at the Stazione Zoologica Anton Dohrn (SZN) between 1880 and 1890.
+**Figure 2.:** This drawing of adult amphioxus is based on research done at the Stazione Zoologica Anton Dohrn (SZN) between 1880 and 1890.
 Some of the amphioxus in the drawing are buried in the sand at the bottom of the sea, which is a relatively rare occurrence.
 The typical anatomical features of chordates (see Figure 1B) are clearly visible, which is a testament to the accuracy of Merculiano’s drawings.

 The name cephalochordate (i.e., cephalo- (head) and -chordate (notochord)), which was proposed by Ernst Haeckel in the 1860s (Haeckel, 1866), does a good job of describing the peculiarity of their anatomy, with the notochord extending to the front of the animal, beyond the cerebral vesicle (i.e. the most anterior structure of the central nervous system).
 The anatomy of cephalochordates is considered vertebrate-like, but simpler, having a prototypical chordate body plan.
 Chordate synapomorphies, present in amphioxus and vertebrates, include a dorsal hollow nerve chord and notochord, pharyngeal slits, segmented muscles and gonads, post anal tail, and homologs of pronephric kidney, pituitary and thyroid (Figure 1B).
 However, some typical vertebrate characteristics are not present in amphioxus such as paired sensory organs (image-forming eyes or ears), paired appendages and migrating neural crest cells.
 Their embryonic development includes 10 developmental periods, from the zygote to the adult (Carvalho et al., 2021; Bertrand et al., 2021), which are extremely well conserved among different amphioxus species.